The Love for Three Oranges (fairy tale): Slovenia

 In a Slovenian variant named The Three Citrons, first collected by author Karel Jaromír Erben, the prince is helped by a character named Jezibaba (an alternative spelling of Baba Yaga).
 At the end of the tale, the prince restores his fairy bride and orders the execution of both the false bride and the old grandmother who told the king about the three citrons.
 Walter William Strickland interpreted the tale under a mythological lens and suggested it as part of a larger solar myth.
 Parker Fillmore published a very similar version and sourced his as "Czechoslovak".

-Croatia

-In a Croatian variant from Varaždin, Devojka postala iz pomaranče ("The Maiden out of the Pomerances"), the prince already knows of the magical fruits that open and release a princess.

-A Croatian storyteller from near Daruvar provided a variant of the tale type, collected in the 1970s.